VasudevGupta7/VasudevGupta7/README.md

 I am Senior Undergraduate at IIT Madras, pursuing B.Tech in Mechanical engineering and M.Tech in Data Science.
 I love to work on coool stuff related to data science and Natural Language Processing.
 I am fascinated by the idea 🤔 that how AI is making our lives more comfortable and how people are making tons of money by taking advantage of human's laziness.

-I have done some research work on Transformers (especially, Low resource Machine Translation System) and open-sourced to some of the repositaries of HuggingFace.
+I have done some research work on Transformers (especially, Low resource Machine Translation System) and did open-source contribution to some of the repositaries of HuggingFace.
 I am looking for working on cool projects involving transformers.

 Feel free to contact me if you want my help in the project related to data science.
 I would love to help. 👯